nlpodyssey/spago/README.md

 Sadly, at the moment, Spago is not GPU friendly by design.

-## Projects using Spago
+## Projects using SpaGo

 Below is a list of projects that use Spago:

-* [GoTransformers](https://github.com/nlpodyssey/gotransformers) - State-of-the-art Natural Language Processing in Go.
+* [Cybertron](https://github.com/nlpodyssey/cybertron) - State-of-the-art Natural Language Processing in Go.
 * [GoFlair](https://github.com/nlpodyssey/goflair) - Named Entities Recognition via CLMs+BiLSTM+CRF
 * [Golem](https://github.com/kirasystems/golem) - A batteries-included implementation
   of ["TabNet: Attentive Interpretable Tabular Learning"](https://arxiv.org/abs/1908.07442).